Skip to main content

 Why we start early.
 At Fishtown Medicine, we have seen what unmanaged cardiovascular stiffness looks like decades later.
 Our approach is informed by years of treating those late-stage complications.
 That experience shapes our urgency.
 We catch it now so you do not have to live with the consequences later.

-> "Dr. Ash, can I use an infrared blanket instead?"
-Better than nothing, but not the same.
-To get Laukkanen-style benefits, you need heat that drives a measurable rise in core temperature.
-Air temperature matters.
+Better than nothing, though a hot sauna does more.
+To get Laukkanen-style benefits, you need heat that drives a measurable rise in core temperature, and the surrounding air is what delivers that.
 If your head and chest are not hot, the effect is blunted.

 Actionable Steps in Philly